tomchor/pymicra/docs/qcontrol.rst

    print(fnames)

-There are two functions that currently do the quality control in Pymicra.
+There are two functions that currently do the quality control in Pymicra:
+`pm.util.qc_replace()` and `pm.util.qc_discard()`.
+They are separated only for simplicity, but are meant to be used in sequence (first `qc_replace()` and then `qc_discard()`).

 The first one, `pm.util.qc_replace()`, is intended for quality control procedures that can "fix" certain data by removing or interpolating a few "bad points".
 At this time it checks for file dates and file lines and it filters the data for spikes, NaNs and out-of-bounds values.
 Every time one of those latter one is found they are interpolated with either the linear trend of the dataset or a simple linear interpolation.
 If at the end the number of interpolations is higher than a user-defined threshold than the run fails the quality control and is discarded.
 Thus we can do the first part of the quality control with

 .. ipython:: python